 What Is That?
 Let Your Smartphone Have a Look is a useful New York Times article

-Kleiner-Backed Vlix Is An Instagram For Video; Adds Filters, Effects And More To Mobile Video is a TechCrunch post about a new iPhone application.
+Kleiner-Backed Vlix Is An Instagram For Video; Adds Filters, Effects And More Mobile Video is a TechCrunch post about a new iPhone application.

 Dear Apple, Please Make My iPhone 4S Battery Life Suck Less is from TechCrunch.
 The tips in the comments section are particularly helpful.